 The credit that arises in the reversionary beneficiary's transfer balance account, however, is delayed to provide the beneficiary with time to arrange their affairs.
 For a reversionary beneficiary, the credit arises:

 - if the reversionary beneficiary is a retirement phase recipient of the superannuation income stream just before 1 July 2017 - on the later of 1 July 2017 or 12 months from when the superannuation income stream first became payable.
-The credit is equal to the value of the superannuation interest supporting that superannuation income stream just before 1 July 2017, or
+The credit is equal to the value of the superannuation interest supporting that superannuation income stream just before 1 July 2017, or,

-- if the reversionary beneficiary starts to be a retirement phase recipient on or after 1 July - 12 months form the starting day.
+- if the reversionary beneficiary starts to be a retirement phase recipient on or after 1 July - 12 months from the starting day.
 The credit is equal to the value of the superannuation interest supporting that superannuation income stream on the starting day.